Uterine Artery Embolization for Adenomyosis: A Treatment Invasive Solution

 Unlike traditional surgical options such as hysterectomy (complete removal of the uterus) or myomectomy (removal of fibroids), UAE offers several advantages:

-1. Minimally Invasive: As a transcatheter technique, the UAE avoids open surgery, leading to shorter recovery times and fewer complications.
+1. Minimally Invasive.
+As a transcatheter technique, the UAE avoids open surgery, leading to shorter recovery times and fewer complications.

-2. Preservation of the Uterus: UAE preserves the uterus, which can be important for women seeking to maintain fertility or avoid major surgery.
+2. Preservation of the Uterus.
+UAE preserves the uterus, which can be important for women seeking to maintain fertility or avoid major surgery.

-3. Outpatient Procedure: UAE is usually performed on an outpatient basis, allowing patients to return home the same day.
+3. Outpatient Procedure.
+UAE is usually performed on an outpatient basis, allowing patients to return home the same day.

 Clinical Evidence and Considerations

 Clinical data and studies have suggested that the UAE is a safe and effective alternative to surgical treatments for adenomyosis.
 It is precious for patients resistant to medical therapy or who wish to avoid the risks and recovery time associated with surgery.
-However, the procedure is not without risks, and potential complications, though rare, should be discussed with a healthcare provider.
+However, the procedure is not without risks, and potential complications, though rare, should discussed with a healthcare provider.

 FAQs About Uterine Artery Embolization for Adenomyosis